 Her sufferings were not relieved until St. Claude de la Columbiere, a Jesuit priest met with St. Margaret and assured her that what she had received was real.
 The priest began to promote the devotion, which although not a completely new one, began to gain new found energy because of St. Margaret Mary's revelations and the support that the Jesuits gave to it.
 After the early death of St. Claude, his writings on the revelations were found and read by St. Margaret Mary's superior and fellow sisters who then accepted her revelations as genuine.

+Through her suffering, the message of devotion to the Sacred Heart was spread during her lifetime and, of course, long after she had gone on to her reward in Heaven.
 Perhaps, St. Margaret Mary had been prepared for her ordeal of suffering by her experience to answer her own calling to the religious life.

 Her Childhood Suffering

 The childhood of St. Margaret Mary was marked by expressions of piety which she had learned from her grandmother who lived next door to her wealthy family.
 Sadly, her happy life was soon interrupted when, in her eighth year, she suffered the death of her beloved grandmother and her own father.
 The death of the latter plunged the family into a nightmare because of the laws of the day.

 Under this strain, St. Margaret Mary fell ill from rheumatic fever which left her bedridden and lonely among her own family who were too busy maintaining the estate to care for her.